mwhapples/BrailleBlaster-NG-docs/manual.md

 default values.
 You may be asked to alter the advanced options if you contact support regarding an embosser issue.

-Currently advanced options are only available for the generic "Text only" and "Text with margins" embosser models.
+Currently advanced options are only available for the generic “Text only” and “Text with margins” embosser models.
 Below is a list of the advanced options.

 - Add margins (true, false)